eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 ## Dependencies in C\#

+Although it isn't strictly required to use dependency inversion when dealing with dependencies in C# I thought that I would take this angle to illustrate some more differences between C# and the JavaScript world.

 When adhering to the [dependency inverson principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) one would depend on an abstraction.
 That abstraction is typically an interface:

 ~~~ c#